Phoenix Grandparent Custody Lawyers

 Winning a Third Party Custody Case

 Third party custodial rights can be notoriously hard to petition, which is why it is imperative that you have an experienced legal team in your corner.
-At Gillespie, Shields, Durrant & Goldfarb, we have been pursuing custodial rights for our clients since 1985.
+At Gillespie, Shields, Durrant & Goldfarb, our Phoenix family law attorneys have been pursuing custodial rights for our clients since 1985.
 Like the court system, we believe passionately in doing what is in the best interest of the child.
 When we take on your case, we work hard to establish that the child will be best served under your care.

 If you are concerned about the well-being of your grandchild, contact us immediately for a free consultation.
 We will review the facts of your case and let you know if you meet the criteria to file for third party custody.
 Once we discuss your claim, we will work aggressively to get your grandchildren safely in your custody.
 Do not tackle a custody case without experienced legal help.
 Contact our office today.